Skip to main content

 Another strategy for multi-component OTA is to use separate Memfault projects, one for deploying each component OTA payload.

-The device makes requests to each project, using the appropriate project key.
+The device makes requests to each project, using the appropriate Project Key.

 This has a substantial downside of requiring duplicate Cohort management on each project, but can simplify the on-device OTA client implementation.
 And each component can have an independent version sequence, which can be useful.